Key takeaways

 Drinking alcohol on tirzepatide can worsen sleep quality and sleep apnea

-Alcohol may make you feel sleepy, but it actually disrupts the quality of your sleep.
-And, it increases snoring and sleep apnea symptoms — especially in people who already have sleep-disordered breathing.
+Alcohol may make you feel sleepy, but it actually disrupts sleep quality and increases snoring and sleep apnea symptoms — especially in people who already have sleep-disordered breathing.

 Taking tirzepatide may lower your cravings for alcohol

-Interestingly, many people report that tirzepatide helps reduce their desire to drink.
-Early research and anecdotal reports suggest that tirzepatide may dampen alcohol’s effects on the brain’s reward system, making it less appealing.
-Some people drink less, crave alcohol less often, or even stop drinking altogether without really trying.
+Many people report that tirzepatide helps reduce their desire to drink alcohol.
+Early research suggests tirzepatide may dampen alcohol’s effects on the brain’s reward system, making it less appealing — and some people find they drink less, crave alcohol less often, or even stop drinking altogether without really trying.

 Are certain people at a greater risk of side effects when mixing tirzepatide and alcohol?